DheerajMunjal/Gradient-Descent/README.md

 # Gradient-Descent
-Implemented Gradient Descent and applied it on Boston Dataset
+Implemented Gradient Descent from scratch and applied it on Boston Dataset.